 Wright finds new college home

-6-foot-5 former Pennsauken star Quincy Wright has found his new college home.Wright has transferred from D-2 Goldey Beacom to Rowan.COLLEGE CAREER2018-19 Season - Redshirted2019-20 Season - appeare...
+6 foot 3 former Shabazz star Wendell Wright has found his new college home.Wright has transferred from Cuyahoga Junior College in Ohio to CamdenCounty College in Cleveland Ohio.As a freshman at Cuy...

 PREMIUM CONTENT